atlassian/react-beautiful-dnd/README.md

 ## Keyboard dragging

-`react-beautiful-dnd` supports dragging with only a keyboard
+`react-beautiful-dnd` supports dragging with only a keyboard.
+We have audited how our keyboard shortcuts interact with standard browser keyboard interactions.
+When the user is not dragging they can use their keyboard as they normally would.
+While dragging we override and disable certain browser shortcuts (such as `tab`) to ensure a fluid experience for the user.

 ### Keyboard shortcuts: keyboard dragging